 To give you an idea of how to get Cajun flavor into whatever you grill try this simple rub:

 - 1 cup paprika

 - 2 tablespoons white pepper

 Grind it all together in a spice grinder and sprinkle over practically everything.
-I like this one on eggs as well as everything I grill.
+We like this one on eggs as well as everything we grill.